petergombos/cantrip/README.md

 ## Options

 You can specify a number of options when calling the cantrip() function to generate a middleware.
 * file: Path to the JSON file you wish to use.
-Defaults to a newly created data.json file.
+Defaults to a newly created and empty data.json file.
 * idAttribute: Specifies what key should act as the id of objects.
 Defaults to _id.
 * saveFrequency: Specifies how many non-GET requests does it take to trigger a saving of data state to the file.
 Defaults to 1, meaning it will save on every request.
 If you specify 0, it will never save.
-* shallow: Similar to the GET parameter of the same name, but specified as an option when creating the cantrip instance means all GET requests will be shallow.
+* shallow: Similar to the GET parameter of the same name, but when specified as an option during the creation of the cantrip instance means that all GET requests will be shallow.
 * indexing: You can allow in-memory indexing of arrays by the item ids.
 It's turned off by default, but if you have large datasets, you might want to turn it on, otherwise looking up objects will take a bit more time, since it iterates through the whole array.
 The first request will be a bit longer though, because that's when it builds up the index hash.

 ## Accessing the data without a request